-The Discovery Visit takes place in the Kitchen, Great Hall and Education Room and involves role play and object handling.
+The Discovery Visit takes place in the Kitchen, Great Hall and Education Room and involves role play, wearing of costumes and object handling.

 Hazard Who is at risk?
-Control measures Risk after controls $C \times L = R$ Tripping over bags and coats.
-Leaders, students, EH staff & EH volunteers Ensure all bags and coats are put in the bag drop before the session, I 2 2 Trips, slips and falls on uneven paths, flooring, ramps and Hall stairs.
-Leaders, students, EH staff Leaders and students will be advised of this hazard before the session; students must be supervised at all times by accompanying adults.
+Control measures Risk after controls C x L = R Tripping over bags and coats.
+Leaders, students, EH staff Ensure all bags and coats are put in the bag drop laundry baskets before the session.
+EH staff will explain where to put them.
+1 2 2 Trips, slips and falls on uneven paths, flooring, ramps and Hall stairs.
+Leaders, students, EH staff Leaders and students will be advised of this hazard before the session.
+Students must be supervised at all times by accompanying adults.
 Verbal warnings are given to groups as appropriate.
 Leaders and facilitators monitor throughout the session.
 Facilitators will have received necessary training to identify risks and inform education groups of potential hazards.
-2 I 2 Bumping head on fireplace while putting bags away.
-Students, leaders, EH staff EH staff point out risk and supervise bag storage or get school staff to do it.
-2 I 2 Trying on costumes.
+2 1 2 Bumping head on fireplace while putting bags away.
+Leaders, students, EH staff EH staff will move laundry baskets from fireplace whilst pupils place bags in.
+School staff should supervise students when they remove the bags for lunch and at the end of the day.
+2 1 2 Trying on costumes.
 The risk of trips, slips, falls.
 Leaders, students, EH staff Students will dress with the assistance of a leader and are instructed to take care when moving around.
-Leaders and facilitators will monitor throughout.
-2 I 2 Dropping of heavy items such as a large vessel or box lid.
+Leaders and facilitators will 2 1 2 monitor throughout.
+A member of school staff will go into buttery to help students wearing top table costumes.
+The Queen costume will require a Lady in Waiting to help her move around.
+Dropping of heavy items such as a large vessel or box lid.
 Leaders, students, EH staff Larger objects will only be handled with the assistance of a leader.
 Students will not have free access to these objects.
 Leaders and facilitators will monitor the students throughout.
-3 I 3

-The risk of ingestion, nips and cuts when handling items.
+3 1 3 The risk of ingestion, nips and cuts when handling items.
 Leaders, students, EH staff Students are instructed to take care when handling items.
 Leaders and facilitators will monitor throughout.
-3 I 3 Cuts from broken items - eg: crockery Leaders, students, EH staff Explain how to handle crockery items.
-Supervise groups so that if something is broken, they do not pick it up.
-I I I
+3 1 3 Cuts from broken items - e.g. crockery.
+Leaders, students, EH staff Explain how to handle crockery items.
+Supervise groups so that if something is broken they do not pick it up.
+Other materials used where possible.
+1 1 1 Splinters from gaming boards.
+Leaders, students, EH staff Staff will check the boards regularly and remove any which are damaged.
+1 1 1 Swallowing of game pieces.
+Leaders, students, EH staff School staff should supervise pupils carrying out this activity.
+3 1 3